Learn to use the color-grading tools in Fusion, from Curves to Printer Lights while displaying multiple scopes with the viewer's A/B buffers.

 Dan Moran shares his thoughts on the best commercial color grade nominations 2016.
 Top work from excellent colorists are great sources of ideas.

-In this MailBag episode, we discuss how to easily sync Resolve's LUT folder & the pros/cons of viewing HDR & SDR simultaneously
+A member asks how they can easily sync Resolve's LUT folder between suites.
+Plus, the pros/cons of viewing HDR & SDR simultaneously.

 In Episode 5 of the Colorist Podcast, Josh talks to well-known online editor & colorist Terence Curren about his work & other sujbects

 Are you showcasing your range of looks and grades with your showreel?
-Dan breaks down his latest reel and explains why
+Dan breaks down his latest reel and explains his approach.

 Dan shares his thoughts about the 2016 best color grading award nominations and asks you to predict the winner